В этой статье вы узнаете

 -

-Details of all data relating to the general condition of the ship should be acknowledged and recorded, such as manning and provisioning, cargo aboard, draught, result of stability/stress checks when conducted, inspections of controls, the steering gear and navigational and radio communication equipment, stowaway and contraband search.
+Details of all data relating to the general condition of the ship should be acknowledged and recorded:

 A permanent record shall be kept containing all sight reduction computations used to fix the vessel’s position, as well as all azimuthal computations used to determine compass error.